 This is a crucial time for nuclear energy.

-Since 2013, 12 reactors have shut down prior to their operating licenses expiring and another eight are scheduled to close by 2025.
+Since 2013, 13 reactors have shut down prior to their operating licenses expiring and two more are scheduled to close by 2025.

-That’s a big deal considering nuclear produces nearly 20% of America’s power and more than half of its clean energy.
+That’s a big deal considering nuclear produces nearly 20% of America’s power and half of its clean energy.

 A lack of market value and historically low natural gas prices are just some of the reasons making it hard for nuclear to compete in certain markets.